Boffmann/mt_code/replica/README.md

 * `state:` Provides an interface to the distributed system's global state that is managed by DDS.

+## DIO Setup
+Make sure to configure the `Revolution Pi` DIO expansion as described on their [website](https://revolution.kunbus.com/tutorials/was-ist-pictory-2/)

 ## Compile and Deployment
 The compilation and deployment process for the replica program is described in the root README.